 "use strict"directive switches the engine to the “modern” mode, changing the behavior of some built-in features.
 We’ll see the details as we study.

 - We recommended always starting scripts with

 "use strict".
-All examples in this book assume so, unless (very rarely) specified otherwise.
+All examples in this tutorial assume so, unless (very rarely) specified otherwise.